RogerSelwyn/MS365-Mail/docs/index.md

 1. Getting emails from your inbox
 1. Sending emails via the notify.ms365_mail service
 1. Setting Auto Reply/Out of Office response

-This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).